bibleexchange/courses/_church-history/en/600_modern-church/modern-church.md

 ### Charles Spurgeon (AD 1834—1892)

-Spurgeon was a "Prince of Preachers" who was the Pastor of the Metropolitan Baptist Tabernacle in London.
+Spurgeon was a "Prince of Preachers" who was the Pastor of the Metropolitan Baptist Tabernacle in London, England.
 He preached to more than 5,000 people weekly for 40 years.

-### God was restoring the preaching of the cross to the church

 ## The modern missionary movement